inercia/terraform-provider-kubeadm/docs/examples/aws/README.md

 taken into account when using this code as a base for your own deployments.

+### Cluster creation order

-1) Firstly, the cluster creation order in AWS is not _natural_ for using our provisioner.
+Firstly, the cluster creation order in AWS is not _natural_ for using our provisioner.
 The problem comes when `kubeadm` is started in the seeder as part of the provisioning.
 At some point it tries to access the API server through the Load Balancer.
 However, the Load Balancer creation depends on the very same instance being fully created _and provisioned_, so there is a deadlock in the creation process.

 The only solution is to do the `kubeadm` provisioning _after_ the instance and the Load Balancer have been created, using a `null_resource` where the `provisioner "kubeadm"` is embeded.

-2) In addition, the Load Balancer checks that the API server(s) are healthy for keeping them in the list of backends.
-So if we create `1)` a master instance `2)` the Load Balancer `3)` the API server in that master, there is a lapse of time when the API server is not going to respond to the health checks.
-By using an higher `unhealthy_threshold` in the `health_check` we can reduce this chance of failure, but we are also reducing the ability to detect real failures in the backend(s).
+### Nodenames

-3) Nodes must be registered with the private DNS names provided by AWS.
+Nodes must be registered with the private DNS names provided by AWS.
+This can be accomplished by using the `private_dns` name as the `nodename` in the _provisioner_.

+### Autoscaling groups

+_TODO_